 Software and hardware engineers alike have heard some form of this advice: “Build lots of prototypes; iterate as fast as you can.”

 If you’re an Industrial or UX Designer, you might be most familiar with user testing.
-If you’re a Mechanical Engineer, you might picture things being smashed to bits (and it’s oddly satisfying).
+If you’re a Mechanical Engineer, you might picture things being stressed to their breaking point (and aren’t failures oddly satisfying?).
 Electrical and Firmware Engineers might think of a bed-of-nails fixture.

-In this introductory article, I’m going to give an overview of the different types of tests to consider at each major stage of hardware product development and share some best practices for building a testing schedule to help you get started.
+This introductory article will give an overview of the different types of tests to consider at each major stage of hardware product development and share some best practices for building a testing schedule and testing methods to help you get started.
 While the main goal of this article is to review hardware testing methods, software testing may be briefly discussed.

-A lot of hardware tests can be performed with even the crudest prototypes, you can do a lot of useful tests.
-There are 3 major test types you’ll want to build into your schedule during early stage development:
+A lot of hardware tests can be performed with even the crudest prototypes.
+There are 3 major test types you’ll want to build into your schedule during early-stage development:

-Here’s an example of what some early stage tests might look like for a mobile phone product for kids:
+Here’s an example of what some early-stage hardware test plan overviews might look like for a mobile phone product for kids:

 These tests will give you the feedback you need to iterate on your designs and ultimately build a working prototype.

-As your prototypes become closer to the real thing, your tests need to evolve as well.
-Testing hardware with the pre-production build methodology (EVT, DVT, PVT) give you prototypes that are much closer to the final product vision.
+As your prototypes become closer to the real thing, your testing methods need to evolve as well.
+Testing hardware with the pre-production build methodology (EVT, DVT, PVT) gives you prototypes that are much closer to the final product vision.

 Here’s an example of some of the proto-build stage tests you might do: